 Capture a trace in Database Experimentation Assistant

-You can use a trace capture in Database Experimentation Assistant (DEA) to create a trace file that has a log of captured server events.
+You can use Database Experimentation Assistant (DEA) to create a trace file with a log of captured server events.
 A captured server event is an event that occurs on a specific server during a specific time period.
-A trace capture must be run once per server.
+A trace capture must be run one time per server.

 Before you start a trace capture, make sure that you back up all target databases.

 Query caching in SQL Server might affect evaluation results.
 We recommend that you restart the SQL Server service (MSSQLSERVER) in the services application to improve the consistency of evaluation results.